Nashik East Assembly constituency

 Nashik East Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state, western India.
 This constituency is located in Nashik district.
-It is one of the six assembly segments under Nashik (Lok Sabha constituency).
+It is one of the six assembly segments under Nashik Lok Sabha constituency and was established in 2008 after the passing of the Delimitation of Parliamentary and Assembly Constituencies Order, 2008.

 Geographical scope

 The constituency comprises parts of Nashik taluka viz. the following wards of Nashik Municipal Corporation - 1 to 10, 14, 16, 30 to 35, 40 to 42 and 67 to 70.